International Baccalaureate (IB) Program at Great River

 What is the IB Diploma Program?

 The last two years of high school comprise the IB Diploma Program at IB World Schools like GRS.
-Students who pursue the IB Diploma at GRS take courses from six core subjects — English, Spanish, History, Science, Math, and either Music, Theatre or Visual Arts.
-Students must also enroll in two semesters of the Theory of Knowledge (TOK) course, complete Creativity-Action-Service (CAS) activities, and write a research essay on a topic of their choice of 3,000 to 4,000 words called the Extended Essay.
+Students who pursue the IB Diploma at GRS take courses from six core subjects — English, Spanish, Global Politics, Science, Math, and either Music, Theatre or Visual Arts.
+Students must also enroll in two semesters of the Theory of Knowledge (TOK) course, complete Creativity-Activity-Service (CAS) activities, and write a research essay on a topic of their choice of up to 4,000 words called the Extended Essay.

 Recommended course sequence for high school students, grades 9-12, interested in pursuing the IB Diploma

 Still have questions after reviewing the resources?
-Contact Great River IB Coordinator: Melanie Peterson-Nafziger, email@example.com
+Contact Great River IB Coordinator Melanie Peterson-Nafziger at firstname.lastname@example.org